mayonesa/twitter-like/README.md

 twitter-like
 ============

 A simplified, console-based version of a Twitter-like social networking application.
-Uses in-memory db for ease of potential persistence enhancement.
+Uses in-memory db for ease of potential future persistence capability addition.

 System requirements
 -------------------